 Due to the rise of Apple and other electronic lifestyle brands, Philips has lost their position at the top.
 After several years of loss and company re-constructions, Philips managed to turn a profit of 411.000.000 € in 2014.

-The packaging of the speaker is nothing special.
+The packaging of the Philips BT100 is nothing special.
 It’s basically a grey box with light grey typography and blue pictograms.
 Nothing fancy, very plain.
 The package is very similar to other consumer electronics in this price range with a main focus on the features and product descriptions.
 Here it becomes very obvious that these speakers are something for the mass market and not for design lovers.

 PHILIPS BT100 BLUETOOTH SPEAKER

 The speaker comes with a very clean look.
 I prefer the white color which is actually surprisingly pure.
 White is not always white, sometimes those products tend to go into some grey shades or the worse they tend to turn a bit into a mix of white and yellow.

 In addition to the white version you can buy the speakers in black, red, blue or even violett but the white matches best with the gold of the logo.